UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 The responsibility of internal audit is to serve the University in a manner that is consistent with the standards established by the University of California internal audit community.
-At a minimum, it shall comply with the relevant professional standards, such as the Standards for the Professional Practice of Internal Auditing and with professional standards of conduct such as the Code of Ethics of the Institute of Internal Auditors, Inc.
+At a minimum, it shall comply with relevant professional standards such as the Institute of Internal Auditors’ mandatory guidance, including the Definition of Internal Auditing, the Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing.

 G. Committee on Internal Audit

 The Chancellor established the Committee on Internal Audit as a mechanism for involving UCI management in the audit process.
 The responsibilities of the Committee include reviewing and approving the annual audit plan for the campus and Medical Center, evaluating the adequacy of internal audit resources, and reviewing audit reports and the status of departmental action in response to audit recommendations.
-The Committee is chaired by the Vice Chancellor, Administrative and Business Services.
-The Committee membership is by invitation of the Committee and may include Vice Chancellors, Associate/Assistant Vice Chancellors, the Chief Financial Officer, UC Irvine Health, the Dean, School of Medicine, the Chief Compliance & Privacy Officer, UC Irvine Health, and Chief Campus Counsel.
+The Committee is chaired by the CFO/VC, DFA.
+The Committee membership is by invitation of the Committee and shall include senior administrative officers representing different segments of the campus and UCI Health community.
 The Committee is governed by its own charter, approved by the Chancellor.

 H. Audit Coordination

-The Vice Chancellor, Administrative and Business Services is assigned the responsibility for reviewing and coordinating action on any Office of the President audit reports which may involve the campus, all external audit reports by independent auditors, and all audit reports submitted by any federal, state, or local agency.
+The CFO/VC, DFA is assigned the responsibility for reviewing and coordinating action on any Office of the President audit reports which may involve the campus, all external audit reports by independent auditors, and all audit reports submitted by any federal, state, or local agency.